Hey Duggee: Merchandise and licensing deals

 As of May 2015, Jasnor holds the master toy licence in Australia and New Zealand.

 "The Stick Song"

 "The Stick Song" premiered in the series 2 episode, Hey Duggee: The Stick Badge, which was first broadcast in the UK on 7 December 2017.
 Duggee and the Squirrels are making a campfire when Roly discovers one of his sticks can talk.
-The stick turns out to be a stick insect, and starts singing "stick" repeatedly to a catchy dance tune.
+The stick turns out to be a stick insect and it sings a techno song.

 As of 2020, the song has been viewed over 7 million times on YouTube.
 The track has been featured on BBC Radio 6 Music and BBC Two's Newsnight.
 Many remixes have been produced, by both the BBC and others, including a heavy metal remix by children's heavy metal band Slay Duggee.